18ft leash: scout’s honor

 āœ¦

-Dark chocolate melts in the sun, dark tears over black glass.
+Dark chocolate melts in the sun, weeping across black glass.
 A fly has died in it, stuck by its wings.

 The tropical sun creeps into his dark hair, heating it white-hot at the tips.
 His eyes snap open.
 He gasps, and his chest swells with air.
 His tongue writhes in his mouth, discovering the bad taste there.
 His heart beats badly, heaving with his stomach.
 The agony in his head has him checking for an open wound.
 His hands feel dead and clumsy, delivering no sensation.